 With respect to the data networks above the clouds scenario, the operational altitude of the AMS systems was 10km and the antenna pattern was omnidirectional with maximum gain of 3dB.

 (extract from section A14.1.2), see section 4.6 about the technical setup of operational scenarios, in this scenario very directive antennas (System 3) are used to cover large separation distance between aircraft)]

+[Answer to Editor’s note A14-1:

+- The uplink bandwidth is adjusted to match section 6.

+- Deployment densities are adapted to accommodate a range of deployment densities including those values provided in section 5 in order to determine the maximum compatible density of systems.

+- See previous comment.

+- Operational altitude is 10km.
+Maximum gain for short distance is 3dB and for long distance the directive antenna (system 3) is employed.]

 A14.1 Study A